 With piggybacking, you will see a single message (DATA + ACK) over the wire instead of two separate messages.

-How piggybacking is done?
+How is piggybacking done?

-In piggybacking, if A sends the packet to B, and B has user packet to send to A. B waits for a user packet before sending the ACK.
-Once the user packet is received B sends both ( acknowledge and user packet) in a single network message.
+- In piggybacking, if A sends the packet to B, B waits (for a short time) for a user DATA packet before sending the ACK to A. Once the user packet is received within a time frame, B sends both ( ACK and user DATA) in a single network message.

-Advantages and disadvantages of piggybacking:
+What are the Advantages and disadvantages of piggybacking?